Airsoft is a sport where players engage in simulated gun combat, (not too dissimilar to paintball), with high powered BB weapons.

 Whilst many players don’t like comparing airsoft to paintball, it’s the closest thing that can be compared.

-Airsoft, is similar to paintball, in the teams of people group together into organised teams at a dedicated and insured field, and shoot small projectiles at each other for fun and sport.
+Airsoft, is similar to paintball, in that teams of people group together into organised teams at a dedicated and insured field, and shoot small projectiles at each other for fun and sport.

 Where airsoft differs from paintball is that airsoft is much more focussed towards military simulation.
 Where paintball markers don’t always look like “real” guns, airsoft RIFs (Realistic Imitation Firearms) are 99% of the time, modelled after genuine firearms and are almost indistinguishable from the real thing.